hmslima/sambahsacompletegrammar/sambahsa.md

     sounds not found in the english language will be explained with all details as possible.
--   This grammar is useful for all who knows english, but the phonetic descriptions were based on the american english.
+-   This grammar is useful for all who knows english, but the phonetic descriptions were based on the english of the United States of America.
--   The United States of America is a continental country and have some linguistic variation.
+-   The United States of America is a continental country and has some linguistic variation.
 So, if you find that the phonetic description of a word is unfamiliar, maybe I am referring to the way of speaking of other part of the United States.
+That's why IPA is very useful here, you can know the exact sound.
 -   Sambahsa is very rich in what concerns to sounds, if you find that some sound is very complicate, you can use a similar sound in its place if you think that the meaning of the word will not be twisted and make confusion in the conversation.
 The important is that you use sambahsa!
 -   You don't need to use IPA if you don't want, since all the sounds will be explained.
-The AFI is there for serving as additional resource for you.
+The IPA is there for serving as additional resource for you.
 -   Even you have never heard about IPA, you can easily use it.
 There are many resources that shows the sounds of the IPA and some ones